 Christmas Common, and Watlington Hill, Oxon

 There’s a great choice of circular walks starting at the National Trust car park on Watlington Hill through woodland, fields and hamlets around Christmas Common.
 Choose from 2.5 mile, 3 mile or 6 mile routes or combine all three for a longer walk and end with a picnic on Watlington Hill with a view over the Vale of Oxford.
-If you don’t fancy a picnic you can always head to Muddy Award winner, The Granary Deli in Watlington to take advantage of their outdoor seating area.
+Want to pick up your picnic en route?
+Muddy Award winner, The Granary Deli in Watlington is nearby to supply the goods.

 From Magdalen Bridge Boathouse, Oxford

-Hire a punt for up to 5 people at £22 per hour (rowing boats and pedalos also available) and fingers crossed you can watch your husband mess up with the pole and fall in the water (oh, just me?).
+Hire a punt from £25 per hour and fingers crossed you can watch your husband mess up with the pole and fall in the water (oh, just me?).
 South from the boathouse you’ll glide gently past the Botanic Gardens, through Christ Church College Meadows beofre you either take the river left past St Hilda’s College gardens under the miniature white bridges and back past the Botanic Gardens to the Boathouse.
 Or continue south towards the Isis, along the entire Christ Church Meadow to where the river opens up.
 If you decide to travel north from the Boathouse, you get to drift past Magdalen College Tower and up past the Angel and Greyhound meadows, past Magdalen College gardens and into the countryside.
 Bring a picnic and stop off when you see a lovely spot.

 Wittenham Clumps, Oxon/Berks